 - Create a warm and inviting entrance hall: It is the first space buyers will see inside your home, so making it feel warm and inviting is important.
 Declutter, define the rooms and consider hanging a mirror or two to give the illusion of more space.

-A kitchen is the most significant selling point, so make sure it looks its best.
-Clear the worktops and avoid cooking strong-smelling food before a viewing; brew fresh coffee and bake bread instead.
+- Give the kitchen a facelift: The kitchen is often the most significant selling point for a property, so make sure it looks its best.
+Clear the worktops, avoid cooking strong-smelling food before a viewing, and brew fresh coffee and bake bread.

-Walking into a bedroom that someone else vacated an hour or so before can be off-putting... open the windows to freshen it up.
-A throw can quickly disguise crumpled bed linen.
+- Make the bedrooms look welcoming: Walking into a bedroom that was only just vacated can be off-putting for buyers.
+Open the windows to freshen it up and use a throw to quickly disguise any crumpled bed linen.

-From scuffed skirting boards to stained carpets, you'll be amazed by what potential buyers will notice.
-If it needs fixing, however small it might be, get it fixed.
-It also helps to invite a friend to give an honest opinion on what things could be done before conducting viewings.
+- Pay attention to the small details: From scuffed skirting boards to stained carpets, buyers will notice even the smallest details.
+If there’s anything that needs fixing, no matter how small, get it done.
+You could also invite a friend to give an honest opinion on what could be improved before conducting viewings.